jupyterlab/extension-examples/README.md

     └── index.css
 ```

+* `README.md` contains some instructions
+* `package.json` contains information about the extension such as dependencies
+* `tsconfig.json` contains information for the typescript compilation
+* `src/index.ts` _this contains the actual logic of our extension_
+* `style/index.css` contains style elements that we can use

 Let's look at the `README.md` file.
 It contains instructions how
 our labextension can be installed for development: